MP: HC fines varsity Rs 5 lakh for admission norms violation | Devdiscourse

-The university's academic programme committee (APC) ignored the interim directives passed by the high court earlier and continued with the university-level admission process, he said.
-While hearing some petitions against this admission process, a division bench of acting Chief Justice R S Jha and Justice Vishal Dhagat on Monday directed the university to recover the cost of Rs 5 crore from members of its APC.
+The university's academic program committee (APC) ignored the interim directives passed by the high court earlier and continued with the university-level admission process, he said.
+While hearing some petitions against this admission process, a division bench of acting Chief Justice R S Jha and Justice Vishal Dhagat on Monday directed the university to recover the cost of Rs 5 lakh from members of its APC.

 It directed the university to deposit the amount with the MP High Court Legal Services Authority at Jabalpur within four weeks, Mishra said.
 The court disposed of two petitions - one filed by a group of students and another by some private institutions - against the admission process adopted by the university.

-It issued directions to the state government to safeguard interests of the students who were given admissions through the university-level counselling.
+It issued directions to the state government to safeguard the interests of the students who were given admissions through university-level counseling.
 It also directed the varsity authorities concerned to submit a written undertaking before the court and the state higher education department within 15 days, stating that henceforth they will comply with norms and in case of violation, punitive action be taken against them.

-The high court also gave liberty to students, whose admissions have been cancelled, to launch proceedings against the university for seeking compensation.
+The high court also gave liberty to students, whose admissions have been canceled, to launch proceedings against the university for seeking compensation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)